Note for Teachers: Showing the NOVA film

 Obtain an inoculation loop for your group.

-with the following columns.
-Make this table before you even
+table with the following columns.
+Make this table before

 Color of Flame